Mahindra EPC Irrigation Ltd Management Discussions.

 Operations and Financial Performance

-During the year 2017-18, your Company achieved Sales Turnover of Rs.
-204.81 crores as compared to Rs.
-201.46 crores in the preceding year.
-The major factors contributing to this performance were: Focus on project markets, deployment of cost control measures and effective working capital management.
+During the year 2018-19, your Company achieved Sales Turnover of Rs.
+260.11 Crores as compared to Rs.
+204.81 Crores in the preceding year reflecting an impressive growth 27%.
+The Profit after Tax was at Rs.
+11.44 Crores as compared to Rs.
+4.94 Crores reflecting 132% growth over the previous year.
+The major growth drivers are penetration in new markets, focus on various project markets, proximity to customers, effective working capital management and deployment of cost control measures and effective working capital management.

 Risks, Concerns and Threats

-Competition from unorganized sector is another major concern for the organized players in the industry.
-However, this will be reduced in the years to come due to implementation of new tax regime.
+Competition from unorganized sector, a major concern for the organized players in the industry has started declining due to implementation of new tax regime.

 Internal Control Systems